 \section{Introduction}

-Different generations of satellites, from the Cosmic Background Explorer \citep[COBE,][]{COBE} to, most recently, \Planck~\citep{Planck2018}, led us to exquisite measurements of the power spectrum of the large-scale fluctuations of the Cosmic Microwave Background (CMB) temperature.
+Different generations of satellites, from the cosmic background explorer \citep[COBE,][]{COBE} to, most recently, \Planck~\citep{Planck2018}, led us to exquisite measurements of the power spectrum of the large-scale fluctuations of the cosmic microwave background (CMB) temperature.
 Today, efforts are turned towards ground-based observatories of such fluctuations on small scales.
-The Atacama Cosmology Telescope \citep[ACT,][]{ACT}\footnote{\url{https://act.princeton.edu}} and the South Pole Telescope \citep[SPT,][]{SPT}\footnote{\url{http://pole.uchicago.edu}} target this signal, with the latter recently publishing observations of sufficient quality \citep[][hereafter R21]{Reichardt2020} to allow for the first $\geq 3\sigma$ measurement of the amplitude of the angular power spectra of the kinetic and thermal Sunyaev-Zel'dovich effects \citep[kSZ and tSZ respectively,][]{zeldovich_sunyaev_1969,sunyaev_zeldovich_1980} at an angular multipole of $\ell=3000$.
+The Atacama cosmology telescope \citep[ACT,][]{ACT}\footnote{\url{https://act.princeton.edu}} and the South Pole telescope \citep[SPT,][]{SPT}\footnote{\url{http://pole.uchicago.edu}} target this signal, with the latter recently publishing observations of sufficient quality \citep[][hereafter R21]{Reichardt2020} to allow for the first $\geq 3\sigma$ measurement of the amplitude of the angular power spectra of the kinetic and thermal Sunyaev-Zel'dovich effects \citep[kSZ and tSZ, respectively,][]{zeldovich_sunyaev_1969,sunyaev_zeldovich_1980} at an angular multipole of $\ell=3000$.

-Along with thermal dust emission from dusty star-forming galaxies, radio galaxy emission, the Galactic cirrus signal and the cosmic infrared background (CIB), the tSZ and kSZ power spectra are foregrounds to the CMB primary anisotropies.
+Along with thermal dust emission from dusty star-forming galaxies, radio galaxy emission, the Galactic cirrus signal, and the cosmic infrared background (CIB), the tSZ and kSZ power spectra are foregrounds to the CMB primary anisotropies.
 That is, their power is not sourced by temperature fluctuations in the primordial plasma at the time of recombination, but from the interaction of the photons released at the surface of last scattering with astrophysical objects along the line of sight, before reaching the detector.
 In this respect, and despite the fact that they largely dominate the primary signal on scales smaller than one arcminute, their amplitudes have often been considered in analyses of CMB data as nuisance parameters \citep[e.g.][]{reichardt_2012_spt,DunkleyCalabrese_2013,Ichiki_2014,GeorgeReichardt_2015}.
-A common approach consists of fitting to the observed data points a primary power spectrum derived from sampled cosmological parameters, and a sum of foregrounds power spectra modelled by templates, whose amplitude at a given multipole (often, $\ell=3000$) is fitted to data.
+A common approach consists of fitting a primary power spectrum derived from sampled cosmological parameters and a sum of foregrounds power spectra modelled by templates to the observed data points.
+Only the amplitudes of the various foregrounds, at a given multipole (often, $\ell=3000$), are fitted to data.